 Another bank USAA has started its 120-person design studio in Austin with a focus of enhancing digital experiences among customers and employees.
 The bank’s goal is to make financial planning, applying for a mortgage or choosing insurance coverage as easy as calling an Uber or one-click buying off Amazon.
 But there can be a gap between how the business perceives the brand versus a customer.
 So, that is the reason design thinking will be helping the bank to implement appropriate solutions by involving customers in the iterative process of building a relevant product.

 Citi bank’s design studio has launched its FinTech unit to act as a small startup inside the bank dedicated to mobile-first solutions for its consumer banking customers.
 Citi has also signed a deal with its design consultant Ideo which plans to train Citi employees in design thinking.
 The bank is working on creating a version of design thinking that’s unique to Citi.
 The plan is to not differentiate creative as a different department and integrate the thinking process of psychologically supporting the department people are part of.

 Like these three banks, many other organisations are working on integrating design thinking in the process of daily functions.
 So, to keep customers in the centre of all innovations and empathise with them for continuous improvement and ensuring the best customer experience.
 The process also focuses on changing the thinking process and making people responsible for the process of their department.

-If you are looking to upskill and would like to learn more about design thinking, join Stanford GSB Executive Education’s Design Thinking course in collaboration with Great Learning.0
+If you are looking to upskill and would like to learn more about design thinking, join Stanford Design Thinking Course in collaboration with Great Learning.0